Neo-Zenith/text-message-sentiment-analyzer/README.md

 ### Data Preparation
 > In this section, we perform the necessary import of libraries, as well as our train dataset.
 We also performed simple analysis of our dataset to get a brief outlook of what kind of data we were dealing with. <br>
 >
-> Please refer to [Text-based Emotion Classifier](https://github.com/Neo-Zenith/Text-Message-Sentiment-Analyser/blob/main/Text-Message-Sentiment-Analyser.Ipynb) for the details of our source code.
+> Please refer to [Text-Message Sentiment Analyser](https://github.com/Neo-Zenith/Text-Message-Sentiment-Analyser/blob/main/Text-Message-Sentiment-Analyser.Ipynb) for the details of our source code.

 ### Exploratory Data Analysis
 > In this section, we perform mainly more in-depth analysis of our dataset.
 From the analysis, we figured out that our dataset requires some cleaning.
 Thus, we have performed dataset cleaning which can be classified into the following 3 phases: